-Comprehensive Competency Examinations (CCE) are administered at ten (10) intervals throughout the Anesthesiologist Assistant Program.
+In its entirety, this course will provide a complete review of current anesthesia practice.
+The Comprehensive Competency Examinations (CCE) are administered at ten (10) intervals throughout the Anesthesiologist Assistant Program.
 These examinations serve to ensure continued development of the core fundamentals of anesthetic knowledge, retention of previously introduced concepts and assimilation of the didactic curriculum into clinical practice.
 The student will be expected to demonstrate depth and breadth of knowledge of the practice of anesthesia.
 The examination will also serve as a guide to relevant study material for the student prior to sitting for his or her national certification examination administered by the National Commission on the Certification of Anesthesiologist Assistants (NCCAA).

-• (ANE 5151) Themes in Anesthesia II: Diversity, Equity, and Inclusion: 1 credit hour

-Themes in Anesthesia II is a continuation in the series during the Foundation Phase of the curriculum, followed by a 'threaded' theme course throughout the Integrative Phase.
+Themes in Anesthesia II: Health Equity & Access to Care: 1 credit hour Themes in Anesthesia II is a continuation in the series during the Foundation Phase of the curriculum, followed by a 'threaded' theme course throughout the Integrative Phase.
 This course integrates thematic content with an emphasis on core concepts needed for professional clinical practice in the changing healthcare environment.
-Students will explore areas related to humanism in medicine including the themes of diversity, equity and inclusion, determinants of health, advocacy for the profession and sub-specialties of anesthesiology.
+Students will explore areas related to humanism in medicine including the themes of healthcare equity, determinants of health, advocacy for the profession and sub-specialties of anesthesiology.
 Theme II focuses on diversity, equity and inclusion in healthcare as well as seeking work-life balance through wellness.
-Healthcare professionals have a growing responsibility to improve diversity, equity, and inclusion (DEI) efforts not only for their employees, but also to better serve patients and their families.
-DEI has been a recent focus for many businesses and organizations across the world.
+Healthcare professionals have a growing responsibility to improve access to care and equity in healthcare delivery efforts for their employees, but also to better serve patients and their families.
+Healthcare access has been a recent focus for many businesses and organizations across the world.
 But the healthcare industry has a particularly unique opportunity to make a greater impact, as it directly affects a broad set of patient health outcomes and quality of life in a profound way.
-The week-long intensive also explores aspects of wellness of mind, body, and spirit with a focus on work-life balance.
-(ANE 5103)

-Pathophysiology for Anesthesia: 3 credit hours
+• (ANE 5103) Pathophysiology for Anesthesia: 3 credit hours